Man and Nature: Relationship Therapy Report

 There is a clear and immediate need to cherish and learn from the rich diversity of human cultures that have evolved to build sustainable relationships with their surroundings.
 We have a richness of stories, answers, and philosophies that provide real solutions to live off and maintain countless ecosystems.
 In essence, indigenous cultures are a human treasure trove of our hardest earned knowledge: intelligence on how to achieve a healthy planet for present and future generations of all life.

-By now it had been well-established that indigenous peoples form a vital source of inspiration for a sustainable culture.
-Our third speaker Sophie Kwizera consolidated on all the points made so far and went on to explain some of the consequences of Western mainstream attitudes towards Man and Nature.
+By now it had been well-established that indigenous peoples form a vital source of inspiration for developing a sustainable culture.
+Our third speaker Sophie Kwizera explained the consequences of unsustainable exploitation and the entrenched systems and attitudes of Man and Nature.
 Specialising in human rights, nature, and feminism, Sophie works for ActionAid and is responsible for investigating the real-life impacts of mineral supply chains.
-She explained the devastating impacts of mining, which among other things can include water acidification, soil erosion, and the degradation of local ecosystems and communities.
+She laid out the devastating impacts of mining, which among other things can include water acidification, soil erosion, and the degradation of local ecosystems and communities.

 SDB

 At this stage, we were trying to digest the big picture painted by our three speakers.
-It was a picture of a dominant, Western capitalist culture that excels in exploitation and is unsustainable by design.
-An informed glimpse at the unfinished artwork of capitalism that aspires to end life on Earth upon its completion.
+It was a picture of a dominant, Western capitalist culture and its systems that excel in exploitation and unsustainability by design.
+We felt enlightened but chilled by this informed glimpse at the unfinished artwork of capitalism that aspires to destroy much of life’s diversity upon its completion.

-The thoughts above were complex.
-How to stay within the realm of what is both achievable and desirable, and how to discern real solutions from band-aid politics that just pass the problem on to future-me?
+The thoughts that followed were many.
+How to stay within the realm of what is both achievable and desirable, and how to discern real solutions from band-aid politics that just pass the problem on to future-us?
 Unfortunately, the search for solutions to the energy crisis are still guided by underlying colonial strategies of exploitation and profit-fetishisation.
-As it stands, the global economy continues to demand increasingly higher energy requirements to satisfy its insatiable need for growth.
+As it stands, the global economic system continues to demand increasingly higher energy requirements to satisfy its insatiable need for growth.

-Those who believe that striving to meet an ever-increasing energy order with ‘green’ alternatives will lead to a sustainable relationship between planet and humans, are sorely mistaken.
-‘Our’ insistence on growth and the accompanying entitled attitudes of exploitation are simply unsustainable.
+Those who believe that striving to meet an ever-increasing energy order with ‘green’ alternatives will lead to a sustainable relationship between planet and humans are sorely mistaken.
+The systemic insistence on growth and the accompanying entitled attitudes of exploitation are simply unsustainable, with respect to ecosystems as well as people themselves.

 It is time to address the laws and practices that provide little resistance to the exploitation drive of the free market economy.
-It is time to change our attitudes and stop buying into the justifications of an entitled patriarchy.
+It is time to reflect on our attitudes and systems, and to stop buying into the justifications of a wealthy entitled patriarchal class.

 As Meireis and Rippl say in their book ‘Cultural Sustainability’: “If the political and social benchmarks of sustainability and sustainable development are to be met, ignoring the role of the humanities and social, cultural and ethical values is highly problematic.
 People’s worldviews, beliefs and principles have an immediate impact on how they act and should be studied as cultural dimensions of sustainability” (2).